 Shelley Roberts - Hemel Hempstead, United Kingdom

-SAFARI TRIP IDEA FOR GREYSTOKE MAHALE IN MAHALE MOUNTAINS TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR GREYSTOKE MAHALE IN MAHALE MOUNTAINS TANZANIA

 When staying at Greystoke Mahale in Mahale Mountains National Park, we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.

-You may optionally extend out to offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi.
+You may optionally extend out to offbeat parks in Southern and Western Tanzania such as Nyerere (Selous), Ruaha or Katavi.

 Kickstart Your Safari Planning